kgroveshok/z80-homebrew/WORD-LIST.md

  or completely different file system structure.

-### BYID ( u -- s ) Get the name of the file in the current BANK using the file ID u | TODO

-### BYNAME ( s -- u ) Get the file ID in the current BANK of the file named s | TODO

 ### DIR ( u -- lab id ... c t ) Using bank number u push directory entries from persistent storage as w with count u  | DONE

-### SAVE  ( w u -- )    Save user word memory to file name w on bank u | TODO

-### LOAD ( u -- )    Load user word memory from file id on current bank | TODO

- The indivdual records being loaded can be both uword word difintions or interactive commands.

- The LOAD command can not be used in any user words or compound lines.

-### BSAVE  ( w u a s -- )    Save binary file to file name w on bank u starting at address a for s bytes | TODO

-### BLOAD ( w u a -- )    Load binary file from file name w on bank u into address u | TODO

 ### SEO ( u1 u2 -- ) Send byte u1 to Serial EEPROM device at address u2 | DONE